 Inspectors shall verify that all members of the ERO in the key positions identified have been counted in the reported PI data.
 Inspectors shall review the licensee’s basis for reporting the percentage of members who have participated.
 Inspectors shall review a sampling of drill attendance records to verify those reported as participating.

-02.14
+02.14 EP04: Emergency Response Facility and Equipment Readiness (ERFER)

+Inspectors shall verify the number of occurrences when the technical support center (TSC) or emergency operations facility (EOF) is nonfunctional, or equipment necessary to implement the emergency plan is not available or functional, such that a risk-significant planning standard (RSPS) function or response action could not be performed for greater than 168 hours from the time of discovery (TOD) and no compensatory measure(s) were implemented.

 02.15 OR01: Occupational Exposure Control Effectiveness Sample